 Angelo State University facilities constitute a significant resource for the state, and as such, there is a requirement to account for the use of the space.
-The Office of Business Services is responsible for maintaining an accurate inventory of ASU facilities and providing a reliable reporting system to file essential annual reports to the Texas Higher Education Board (THECB).
-These reports are important factors in the determination of Higher Education Assistance Funding (HEAF) and serve as principal considerations for capital project approval.
+The Office of Space Planning and Utilization is responsible for maintaining an accurate inventory of ASU facilities and providing a reliable reporting system to file essential annual reports to the Texas Higher Education Coordinating Board (THECB).
+These reports are important factors in the determination of HEF (Higher Education Fund) and serve as principal considerations for capital project approval.

 ASU certifies the facilities inventory each year in a submission to the THECB.
-The Office of Business Services uses the annual unit Space Inventory Facilities Reports to validate the accuracy of facilities inventory information annually.
-Facilities inventory changes occurring throughout the year must be submitted to the Office of Business Services on a Space Change Request Form.
+The Office of Space Planning and Utilization uses the annual unit Space Inventory Facilities Reports to validate the accuracy of facilities inventory information annually.
+Facilities inventory changes occurring throughout the year must be submitted to the Office of Space Planning and Utilization on a Space Allocation and Alteration Request Form (SAARF).

-The coding structure for classification of space is outlined in the THECB Summer 2012 Reporting and Procedures Manual for Texas Public Universities and The Summer 2012 Appendices to the Reporting and Procedures Manual.
+The coding structure for the classification of space is outlined in the THECB Summer 2021

-While a room’s Space Use Code cannot be prorated, up to three Functional Category Codes and three CIP Codes may be assigned to a single room: primary, secondary, and remaining.
+While a room’s Space Use Code cannot be prorated, up to three Functional Category Codes and three Classification of Instruction Programs (CIP) Codes may be assigned to a single room: primary, secondary, and remaining.
 Where a room serves several purposes or uses, it may be reported based on time spent on each activity.
 Overall, the total percent of use/proration for primary, secondary, and remaining use must always total 100 percent.

 Building Building Name and Number

 Type Refers to Space Use Code—The code that indicates the primary activity area or service area of the space (Common Code Definitions listed below)